MihaiBlebea/mihaiblebea-content/go_project_structue.md

 This can be a pain when you try to update some of that logic in 2 or 3 places in the same time...

 Let's look at the middle ground.

+## Using multiple commands to start applications using the same codebase

 We will start by creating a `cmd` folder that will house different cli commands that we can use to start our application.